miabrahams/Teledeck/README.md

 Instructions:
 - Clone the repo.
 - Activate Python environment with requirements.txt
+- Copy `config/local.example.yaml` to `config/local.yaml` and fill in Telegram/Twitter secrets or point the paths at your media volume (see `config/README.md` for details).
 - Run `make update` to pull Telegram updates.
 It will search for a folder called Teledeck.
 - `make dev` to run the Go server.
 The application will open on http://localhost:4000 by default.